astonizer/astonizer/README.md

 ## Namaste :pray:

 ## Astel Thottankara on this side
- I'm a passionate full stack developer mainly focussed around Javascript technologies and a competitive programmer, currently learning Full Stack Web Development focussed in MERN stack.
+ I'm a passionate full stack developer and a competitive programmer. <br>

  ### Programming Lamguages